Fordalex/power-in-numbers/README.md

 ![User Testing]("User testing")

 I need to add a unit dropdown box to give me more control on how the user's input the data.
 This will allow me to perform unit conversions on the given values.

+## Bugs

+Still trying to work out how to get the correct amount of rows in the session table to be displayed.